CSEAMAN3/about-me/README.md

 1. Create a top ten list
 2. convert work experience and education into an unordered list.

-Part 2 3) Add a 6th question to the guessing game that takes in a numeric input by prompting the user to guess a number.
-4) Indicates through an alert if the guess is “too high” or “too low”.
-5) It should give the user exactly four opportunities to get the correct answer.
-6) After all attempts have been exhausted, tell the user the correct answer.
+3. Add a 6th question to the guessing game that takes in a numeric input by prompting the user to guess a number.
+4. Indicates through an alert if the guess is “too high” or “too low”.
+5. It should give the user exactly four opportunities to get the correct answer.
+6. After all attempts have been exhausted, tell the user the correct answer.
 Consider using a loop of some sort.

-Part 3 7) Add a 7th question that has multiple possible correct answers that are stored in an array.
-8) Give the user 6 attempts to guess the correct answer.
-9) The guesses will end once the user guesses a correct answer or they run out of attempts.
-10) Display all the possible correct answers to the user.
-11) Consider using a loop of some sort for this question.
+7. Add a 7th question that has multiple possible correct answers that are stored in an array.
+8. Give the user 6 attempts to guess the correct answer.
+9. The guesses will end once the user guesses a correct answer or they run out of attempts.
+10. Display all the possible correct answers to the user.
+11. Consider using a loop of some sort for this question.

-Part 4 12) Keep track of the total number of correct answers.
+12. Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.